 Know what to eat, but having a problem sticking to it?
 Think you eat healthy, yet still having trouble losing weight?
 OR, totally overwhelmed and not sure where to start when it comes to healthy eating?

-Whether you want to lose weight naturally or simply eat healthier, check out the 10-week interactive online course, EatSLIM.
-The next class starts September 2017.
+Whether you want to lose weight naturally or simply eat healthier, check out the 10-week online nutrition and cooking course, EatSLIM.

 Maria Marlowe is a holistic nutrition and wellness coach who uses real food to help her clients improve their health, weight, and skin.
 She offers a 28-day healthy eating meal plan that teaches you how to batch cook, as well as one to clear up acne.
 Her most popular program is EatSLIM, a 10-week online group glass that guides participants to develop healthy eating habits that stick – and lose weight, boost their metabolism, improve their digestion, and quit sugar.